How does no money down for a home loan sound?

 Additionally, the lender can give you a credit in exchange for taking a higher interest rate.
 Sometimes, you only need to take a slightly higher rate to receive a substantial amount from a lender credit.

 If you’re ready to buy a home but have limited cash upfront, don’t set your homeownership dreams aside.
 You may be able to buy a house with a VA loan for less money out-of-pocket than you think.

 A VA lender can talk you through your options and help you create a plan for getting into your new home.

 *A down payment is required if the borrower does not have full VA entitlement or when the loan amount exceeds the VA county limits.
 VA loans subject to individual VA Entitlement amounts and eligibility, qualifying factors such as income and credit guidelines, and property limits.
 Fairway is not affiliated with any government agencies.
-These materials are not from VA, HUD or FHA, and were not approved by VA, HUD or FHA, or any other government agency.
+These materials are not from VA, HUD or FHA, USDA or RD, and were not approved by VA, HUD or FHA, USDA or RD, or any other government agency.

 Some references sourced within this article have not been prepared by Fairway and are distributed for educational purposes only.
 The information is not guaranteed to be accurate and may not entirely represent the opinions of Fairway.